-A sensible grant application strategy has to start by asking whether you yourself will need a new grant around the time that the application has been processed.
+A sensible grant application strategy has to start by asking whether you yourself will need a new grant around the time that you would get the result of the application.
 We can consider how you answer that question elsewhere but the important point is that if the answer is no, you shouldn’t write any grant applications at all.
 On the other hand, if the answer is yes, you need a strategy that will get you a grant quickly.
-To get a grant quickly will require several applications to be submitted in quick succession.
+To get a grant quickly you will need to submit several applications in quick succession.

 The failure rate makes it necessary to submit several applications to be reasonably certain of securing a grant.
 Even the best-written grant applications from the strongest applicants have a reasonably high chance of failure – maybe as high as 50%.
-This means it would be foolish to risk too much on a single application.
+This means it would be foolish to risk too much on a single application – or to be too disappointed by a single failure.
 I think that the best strategy is to submit four or five grant applications in quick succession, all based on the same set of ideas.
 Then, if you get five straight rejections, you can be reasonably sure that it is time to change your approach.

 I have seen many departmental research strategies recommend that academic staff should write one grant application every year.
 This is a very poor strategy for individuals.
 Writing one grant application per year is a recipe for misery.